Bangladesh Nationalist Party

-Known as the "Party of the Freedom Fighters of the Battlefield" during its establishment, the Bangladesh Nationalist Party was founded by Ziaur Rahman after the presidential election of 1978 and remained in its leadership until he was assassinated in 1981.
-Following Rahman's assassination, his widow, Khaleda Zia, took over leadership of the party and presided as chairperson until her imprisonment, in 2018.
-Since then, Tarique Rahman, the son of Rahman and Zia, has served as acting chairperson and has run the affairs of the party from London.
+It was Known as the "Party of the Freedom Fighters of the Battlefield" during its establishment, the Bangladesh Nationalist Party was founded on 1 September 1978 by President Ziaur Rahman and remained in his leadership until he was assassinated in 1981.
+Following Rahman's assassination, his widow, Khaleda Zia, took over leadership of the party and presided as chairperson until her imprisonment in 2018.
+From 2018 until 2025, Tarique Rahman, the son of Rahman and Zia, ran the affairs of the party as the acting chairperson.
+Upon Zia's death in 2025, Rahman became the chairperson of the party.

-Since its creation, the BNP has won the 1979 election and 1981 presidential election as well as the 1991, February 1996 and 2001 general elections.
+Since its founding, the BNP has won the 1981, 1991, and 2001 presidential elections, and the 1979, 1991, February 1996, 2001, and 2026 general elections.
+BNP members Ziaur Rahman, Abdus Sattar, Abdur Rahman Biswas, A. Q. M. Badruddoza Chowdhury, and Muhammad Jamiruddin Sircar have served as the country's president, while Mashiur Rahman, Shah Azizur Rahman, Khaleda Zia, and Tarique Rahman have served as the country's prime minister.
 Ziaur Rahman-led governments formed under the semi-presidential system and the parliamentary republics were led by Khaleda Zia, who served as prime minister.
-Begum Zia, who served as the party's chairperson from 1983, became the first woman prime minister of Bangladesh and the second female prime minister of a Muslim-majority country after Pakistan's Benazir Bhutto.
-The party holds the record of being the largest opposition in the history of parliamentary elections of the country with 116 seats in the general election of June 1996.
+Khaleda Zia, who served as the party's chairperson from 1983, became the first woman prime minister of Bangladesh and the second female prime minister of a Muslim-majority country after Pakistan's Benazir Bhutto.
+The party holds the record of being the largest opposition in the history of parliamentary elections of the country with 116 seats in the June 1996 general election.

-Begum Khaleda Zia currently serves as the chairperson of the party, with Tarique Rahman as the acting chairman and Mirza Fakhrul Islam Alamgir as the secretary-general.
-The party tends to consulate votes based on complete independence of Bangladeshi territory and a mix of Bengali and Islamic customs.
-It is often known to be pro-global with being very pro-China or pro-Southeast Asia and pro-Middle East to capture markets on foreign investment and remittance.

-The party has faced sustained criticism for corruption, political violence, and poor governance, particularly during its 2001–2006 tenure, with controversies such as the August 21 grenade attack, the 10-truck arms haul, and Hawa Bhaban's alleged role as a parallel power center.
-The party’s affiliated wings have been repeatedly accused of extortion and violence, including a 2025 daylight murder linked to its student and youth fronts, further deepening public discontent and damaging BNP’s reputation.
+A big tent party, the BNP espouses a stance that combines a sense of national pride with a commitment to traditional values, while emphasising advancing the interests of corporations.
+It maintains a solid stance on relations with India while also embracing a blend of moderate Islam and traditional Bengali culture.
+The party has faced sustained criticism for corruption, political violence, and poor governance, particularly during its 2001–2006 tenure, with controversies such as the 2004 Dhaka grenade attack, the 2004 arms and ammunition haul in Chittagong, and Hawa Bhaban's alleged role as a parallel power center.
+The party's affiliated wings have been repeatedly accused of extortion and violence, including a 2025 daylight murder linked to its student and youth fronts, further deepening public discontent and damaging the BNP's reputation.
+As of 2026, the Bangladesh Nationalist Party's strongest demographics include working-age voters, farmers, labourers, Sufis, Ahmadis, Hindus, and indigenous peoples of the Chittagong Hill Tracts.

 History

-7 November 1975 Bangladesh coup d'état, best known as Sipahi–Janata revolution, which paved the way for Ziaur Rahman's entrance to power and subsequently occurred the establishment of the Bangladesh Nationalist Party.
+The Sipahi–Janata Revolution, which paved the way for Ziaur Rahman's entrance to power and subsequently led to the establishment of the Bangladesh Nationalist Party.
 The party considers it as one of their foundational events.